pantheon-systems/documentation/source/_docs/site-plan.md

 Downgrading to a Sandbox site will disable automatic backups.
 You will still be able to create backups manually.
 For details, see [Backups Tool](/docs/backups/).

 ### Basic Plan
-[New Relic](/docs/new-relic/), [Redis](/docs/redis/), and [Solr](/docs/solr) are not available for Basic plan.
+[New Relic](/docs/new-relic/), [Redis](/docs/redis/), and [Solr](/docs/solr) are not available for Basic sites.
 These features must be disabled in order to select Basic as the new site plan when upgrading or downgrading plans.

 For Redis and Solr, the following code changes are required before the feature can be safely disabled: